 6. Routinely use vinegar

 One of the simplest ways to avoid getting stinky towels is always to use vinegar.
-Add a 1/2 to 1 cup to your detergent with each way.
+Add a 1/2 to 1 cup to your detergent each way.
 It will clean and prevent the build-up from happening.

 Simple things you can do to get rid of the mildew smell on towels and prevent it from happening again.